-We are passionate about helping teachers create a focused, calm, well-managed and healthy learning environment using Educalme Classroom, our online classroom mindfulness program.
+We are passionate about helping teachers create a focused, calm, well-managed and healthy learning environment using Educalme, our online classroom mindfulness program.

 This program will help you and your students find calm during the busy, often hectic school day.
 You and your students will learn to manage your emotions mindfully which will help you both to thrive in a calm learning atmosphere.

-What teachers love about Educalme Classroom?
+What teachers love about Educalme?
 There’s no prep required!

 Share this post on Pinterest so other educators can learn what questions they need to ask themselves to avoid burnout and to thrive both in and out of the classroom!